Table of Contents

 So, when she says she’s gonna show you her ideal 24 hours on O’ahu, well, you’d better get to taking notes.

 I usually wake up at 4:00 AM in order to open my restaurant by 7:00 AM.
 I know, it sounds unholy but getting up early on O’ahu means getting to watch the sunrise over the ocean, which is more than enough reason for me.

 Anywhere on the east side of O’ahu is prime sunrise viewing, but I love the slightly hidden Kahala Beach; I can watch the sky for those first few minutes of the day when it’s like a watercolor painting in motion.

 7:00 AM: Breakfast at Koko Head Cafe

 Call me biased, but I happen to love my restaurant — both the food and the service.
 I’d start with an order of the Dumplings All Day Wong (our daily dumpling) and then move on to a giant skillet of Fish and Eggs.

 We pride ourselves on serving exceptional and unique brunch fare, all locally sourced, with a hot steaming cup of sunshine.
 My staff is the reason why my restaurant operates smoothly; everyone is a team player and our customers sense that vibe.

 9:00 AM: Drive the East Side to Country

-It’s BYOB so head next door to Longs Drugs to buy ice cold beer to balance the heat of the food.
-Afterwards, spend an hour or two walking around Haleiwa, taking in the shops and country atmosphere of the North Shore, braving the line at Matsumoto’s for a shave ice or opting for a juice at The Beet Box.
+Spend an hour or two walking around the tiny North Shore town of Hale’iwa, taking in the shops (we like 808!) and country atmosphere of the North Shore, braving the line at Matsumoto’s for a shave ice or opting for a juice at The Beet Box.

 3:00 PM: Return to Honolulu